Chemotherapy Skin Care

 - Use warm − not steaming hot − water on your skin when it is suffering from dryness.

-- Always apply an intensive hydrating moisturizer right after toweling dry.
+- Apply an intensive hydrating moisturizer right after toweling dry.

-If your chemo medicines make you more sun sensitive, then you will also need to apply a good sunscreen every day.
+If your chemo medicines make you more sun sensitive, then you will also need to apply a proven broad spectrum sunscreen every day.
 Remember, even sun exposure through a window can cause a drug-induced sun sensitivity which can lead to a rash.
 Your sunscreen needs to be broad spectrum blocking UVA and UVB.
 I have included products that are gentle on your skin, yet strong against the sun's UV rays, in the list below.
-You can also view my full sunscreen selection on the Sun Protection Products page.